callmeks/callmeks.github.io/_posts/2023-09-04-Extracting-info-from-raw-image.md

 After renaming the file, I used a tool named `zip2john` to check if the zip file is having any password.
 Based on the result, all the result is same as the provide the same hashes which means the zip file is password protected.
 Since the `firefox` processes has not gone through yet, lets try to go through it to check if there is any password.

-## Step8: gathering informtion from firefox
+## Step 9: gathering informtion from firefox

 Since the processes stated that someone is running firefox, the best way to gather information is by checking the browser history.
 By default, the history of firefox will be saved into a file named `places`. for more information about default file name for each browser history, click [here](https://docs.nxlog.co/userguide/integrate/browser-history.html).
 Since we are looking for files, lets search for the relevant file name